The Catacombs Under Ancient Rome

 Temper your human children as gently as may be.
 We so easily go astray, and lose our way, and are slow learners.

 May Grace shield us from overeating the fruit on the tree of the knowledge of good and evil.
-So when the needful and often subtle temptations arise, please strengthen our compassionate restraint.
+As the needful and often subtle temptations arise, strengthen our compassionate restraint.

 .